PaulLol/Java/Readme.md

  -local (switch to local)
  -URI (switch to URI)
  -sql (use sql query)
-Command "sql" turns the entered sql-query to mongo-query;
+Command "sql" turns the entered sql-query to mongo-query and shows result;
+The assembled program is in /out/artifacts/Project_main_jar/Project_main.jar